Colours to help you sleep

 Sometimes, our bedroom can be more than just somewhere we go to sleep and then wake up to get dressed for the day - it can be our personal sanctuary to read, study, meditate or relax.
 But generally, our bedroom is the key place where we want to wind down into a restful slumber and where choosing the right colours can help.

-How well you sleep?
+How well do you sleep?
 Do you wake up refreshed and ready to go in the morning?
 If you wake up feeling tired, it may be down to the colours that you have around you.
 Colour can influence how we feel and behave; it affects our moods and emotions, which means that strong or very bright versions of a colour like red which is energising and increases activity, or a strong yellow which can evoke feelings of irritability in some, can be over-stimulating and a visual strain.
 These effects are usually the very opposite to how we want to feel before we want to go to sleep!

 Decorating in a pastel tint or less intense shade of the colour that you like, might help you to fall asleep more easily.
 Surrounding yourself with cool, understated colours and muted tones will feel very soothing and peaceful.
 Generally, variations of blue like Albie, a gentle green such as Lars, or the pastel lavender of Liv, will have more of a relaxing effect on the mind, body and soul.
 Create an oasis of serenity with a calming coastal combination of breezy green Arlo, Thor a cloudy sky grey, misty grey-green Milo and calm contemporary grey-green Aleksander.